Departamento-de-Engenharia-Informatica/java-maven-initial-project-template/README.md

-# TDD Basic Example
+# Java/Maven Initial Solution Example

-This project shows a basic TDD example with some of the most common annotations.
+This project shows a basic example with some of the most common annotations.

-This project used Java and Maven.
+This project uses Java and Maven.

 We have to declare the maven-surefire-plugin in the pom.xml file and configure the dependencies of this plugin.